 Speed with Ease: Why We Teach ChiRunning From Scratch

-We can't tell you how many people come up to me at a ChiRunning class and tell us, “I just want to get faster.”
+Danny can’t tell you how many people come up to him at ChiRunning classes, telling him, “I just want to get faster.”
 He agrees.
-It's great to get faster.
+It’s great to get faster.
 Speed can be exhilarating, inspiring, and definitely lots of fun.
-But if your speed isn't grounded in a base of proper technique, it can easily turn into a trade-off between speed and injury.
-It can also be a lot more work to run faster if you're not an efficient runner.
-In Danny's longtime practice of T'ai Chi he's learned that speed never comes from force… it comes from relaxation.
+But if your speed isn’t grounded in a base of proper technique, it can easily turn into a trade-off between speed and injury.
+It can also be a lot more work to run faster if you’re not an efficient runner.
+In Danny’s longtime practice of T’ai Chi he’s learned that speed never comes from force… it comes from relaxation.

 In ChiRunning, we are dedicated to an approach that replaces force with flow – using the natural strength and poise of the body to create “speed with ease.”
 This is why we start every runner, regardless of their level of expertise, from scratch.
 Building good running form from the “ground up” is much easier than trying to identify and undo troublesome movement habits.
 So, we start with the basics of structural support, and then add in fluidity and range of motion.
 We then top it off with a propulsion system that directs the workload away from the legs… quite the contrary to the conventional wisdom of pushing harder to get faster.

 We don’t discourage focusing on speed in ChiRunning Workshops, but we do our best to delay the focus on speed until your technique can support that speed safely and efficiently.
 Technique should always come before speed and that’s where to start if you want to gain truly natural speed.
 We also encourage you to first work on what slows you down before adding in strength and speed training.